GabrielPineda808/Woof/readme.md

 # Woof

-An app for dogs to meet and greet
+An app for dogs and owners to meet and greet

 ## Description: